u1-liquid/elasticsearch-sudachi/README.md

 - discard\_punctuation: Select to discard punctuation or not. (bool, default: true)
 - settings\_path: Sudachi setting file path.
 The path may be absolute or relative; relative paths are resolved with respect to es\_config. (string, default: null)
 - resources\_path: Sudachi dictionary path.
 The path may be absolute or relative; relative paths are resolved with respect to es\_config. (string, default: null)
 - additional_settings: Describes a configuration JSON string for Sudachi.
 This JSON string will be merged into the default configuration.
-If this property is set, `settings_path` will be ignored.
+If this property is set, `settings_path` will be overridden.

+## Dictionary

+By default, `ES_HOME/config/sudachi/sudachi_core.dic` is used.
+You can specify the dictionary either in the file specified by `settings_path` or by `additional_settings`.
+Due to the security manager, you need to put resources (setting file, dictionaries, and others) under the elasticsearch config directory.

 ## Example

+tokenizer configuration

 ```json
 {
   "settings": {